Annotation Configuration

 </mapper>

-property allows us to customize the behavior of fields in the WHERE clause, making update operations more flexible and tailored to specific requirements while avoiding the tediousness of manually writing SQL fragments.
-Refer to the insertStrategy and updateStrategy properties for more details about the FieldStrategy enum type.
+Through this approach, the whereStrategy property allows you to customize field behavior in WHERE clauses, making update operations more flexible and tailored to specific requirements while avoiding the tediousness of manually writing SQL fragments.
+Refer to the insertStrategy and updateStrategy properties for more detailed information about the FieldStrategy enum type.

 fill